Rose Nylund: Biography

-Rose Lindström is a Norwegian American born in St. Olaf, Minnesota, to a monk named Brother Martin and a 19-year-old girl named Ingrid Kerklavoner, who died giving birth.
+The character of Rose Lindström is a Norwegian American born in St. Olaf, Minnesota, to a monk named Brother Martin and a 19-year-old girl named Ingrid Kerklavoner, who died giving birth.
 Brother Martin claimed not to have known about Rose's existence until after she had been placed for adoption.
-She spent the first eight years of her life at the St. Olaf Orphanage before being adopted by Gunter and Alma Lindström (although she erroneously says "Gunter and Alma Nylund" when retelling the story).
-Rose explains that she was adopted after she was left on a doorstep in a basket with some hickory-smoked cheese and some crackers "that didn't go with anything".
-She used to daydream about her birth father, feeling that Bob Hope was, in fact, her birth father, and she wrote the comedian many letters whenever she fell on tough times.
+After eight years at the St. Olaf Orphanage, she was adopted by Gunter and Alma Lindström (erroneously calling them "Gunter and Alma Nylund" when retelling the story).
+According to the character, she was adopted after being left on a doorstep in a basket with some hickory-smoked cheese and some crackers "that didn't go with anything".
+She is described as having daydreamed that her birth father was Bob Hope and that she wrote the comedian many letters whenever she fell on tough times.

-It is stated that she was valedictorian in her high school graduation, fourth out of nineteen, and was chosen valedictorian because she drew the longest straw.
-It is revealed that Rose attended St. Paul Business School, Rockport Community College, and St. Gustaf University, but also that she had never graduated from high school due to a case of mono.
-Nevertheless, she was voted "most likely to get stuck in a tuba" by one of her graduating classes.
-Her parents did not allow her to date until she was a high school senior, and between then and her wedding day, she had fifty-six boyfriends.
+Fourth out of nineteen at high school graduation, the character claims she was chosen valedictorian because she drew the longest straw.
+Rose attended St. Paul Business School, Rockport Community College, and St. Gustaf University, but also never graduated from high school due to a case of mono.
+She was voted "most likely to get stuck in a tuba" by one of her graduating classes.
+Not allowed to date until she was a high school senior, she had fifty-six boyfriends before her wedding day.
 Rose fell in love with Charlie Nylund, a salesman, and they later married.
 Rose met Charlie when she was seven and he was eight, and he sold her an insurance policy for her red wagon.
-She and Charlie had a long and happy marriage, and a very active sex life, to the extent that she was unaware of the existence of a popular television show called I Love Lucy.
-Over the course of the series, Rose names five children: Brigit, Gunilla, Kirsten, Adam, and Charlie Jr. Rose also has two granddaughters by Kirsten - Charley (named for Kirsten's father) and another unnamed, mentioned in the episode where Rose had her heart attack.
+She and Charlie had a long and happy marriage and a very active sex life, such that she was unaware of the existence of I Love Lucy.
+Over the course of the series, Rose names five children: Brigit, Gunilla, Kirsten, Adam, and Charlie Jr. Rose also has two granddaughters by Kirsten – Charley (named after Kirsten's father) and another unnamed, mentioned in the episode where Rose had her heart attack.
 Of her children, only Brigit and Kirsten appeared on the show, although Kirsten was played by two different actresses.